Fr. 265.00

 About the author

-Dr. Bertug Ozarisoy is a lecturer in Architecture at the College of Technology and Environment, London South Bank University, London, UK.
-His research focuses on understanding the theory between architecture and energy policy design in conjunction with exploring the impact of passive cooling systems on domestic energy use and households' thermal comfort.
+Dr. Bertug Ozarisoy is a Lecturer in Architecture at the College of Technology and Environment, London South Bank University (LSBU), London, UK.
+His research centers on understanding the relationship between architecture and energy policy design, while also exploring the effects of passive cooling systems on domestic energy consumption and household thermal comfort.

-Dr. Hasim Altan is a Full Professor of Sustainable Design and Architectural Engineering in the Department of Architecture, College of Architecture and Design in Khobar, Saudi Arabia.
-He is a Chartered Architect (RIBA) and a Chartered Engineer (CIBSE) with over 20 years of academic and practice experience in the field of Architecture, Engineering, and Construction (AEC) within the Built Environment across the UK, Europe, the Middle East, and North Africa (MENA) regions.
+Dr. Hasim Altan is a Professor of Sustainable Design and Architectural Engineering.
+He is a Chartered Architect (RIBA) and a Chartered Engineer (CIBSE) with more than 25 years of academic and practical experience in Architecture, Engineering, and Construction (AEC) within the Built Environment across the UK, Europe, the Middle East, and North Africa (MENA) regions.

 Dr. Wei Shi received his doctorate degree in Architecture and Sustainability at the University of East London in 2019.
-His research focuses on the soft landing of the roll-out of the government's social housing refurbishment schemes and investigates the downside of it.
-Mixed research methodology was adopted in order to develop and present guidance and advice to the local authority, and to inform the success of similar schemes in the future.
+His research originated from a collaboration between the local authority and the university, aimed at enhancing the energy efficiency of various social housing projects.
+It focuses on the soft landing of the roll¿out of the government's social housing refurbishment schemes while examining their drawbacks.